now enrolling participants and instructors for 2021!

 Partnerships

-We are partnering with the Boston cycling community including Bikes Not Bombs (BNB), MIT Cycling, and Youth Enrichment Services to cultivate cycling leaders and recruit program participants.
+We are partnering with the Boston cycling community including Bikes Not Bombs (BNB) and MIT Cycling to cultivate cycling leaders and recruit program participants.

 Curriculum